Published on

 We should see the following output:

-And if we go to the list endpoint we should see the Hello World output on the screen like this:
+If we go to the /list endpoint, we should see the "Hello World!" output on the screen like this:

-• install the dotenv
+• Install the dotenv package:

 yarn add dotenv

-• Create a .env file and type your client ID and client secret values that you get from the Spotify dashboard.
+• Create a .env file and type your client ID and client secret values that you get from the Spotify dashboard:

 SPOTIFY_CLIENT_ID=xxxxxxxxxxxxxxxxxxxxxxxxxxx